 What can you earn on travel graduate schemes?

-TUI Travel runs an international graduate leadership programme with a yearly salary of around £26,000 plus expenses for living abroad.
+TUI Travel runs an international graduate leadership programme with a yearly salary that has been around £26,000 in the past, plus expenses for living abroad.

 British Airways offers a starting salary of between £27,500 and £32,000 for its graduate schemes, depending on which option you apply for.